Converting HTML and Webpages to PDF in ASP.NET using C# and IronPDF

 {

 // 1.
-Initialize the PDF Renderer
+Initialize the PDF Renderer with enterprise configuration

 var renderer = new IronPdf.ChromePdfRenderer();

 // 2.
-Construct the URL that IronPDF will convert.
+Construct the secure internal URL

-string url = $"{Request.Scheme}://{Request.Host}/Home/Report";
+string url = $"{Request.Scheme}://{Request.Host}/Home/SecureReport";

 renderer.RenderingOptions.MarginTop = 15;